What if we told you that success was simply a mental state?

 - Create pictures representing your goals and place them in prominent positions around your home or workspace.

 - Designing daily affirmations supported by powerful visual cues and programming them to appear on your mobile device or personal computer.

-- Creating index cards to effortlessly memorize complex or numerous details and shuffling through them regularly.
+- Creating index cards to memorize complex or numerous details effortlessly and shuffling through them regularly.

-For contrast, here is a list of envisioning techniques suggested by psychologists:
+In contrast, here is a list of envisioning techniques suggested by psychologists: